 Barbara’s husband Peter was a weaver (with a very active business according to his account book), a farmer, and a preacher.
 Peter’s family was Lutheran or Reformed, but Barbara and Peter belonged to the Amish church after their marriage.
 In 1783, about nine years after the move to western Pennsylvania, ministers of the Dunkard (Brethren) church came into their area from eastern Pennsylvania and established a church near the Livengoods, and they and some other Amish families joined the Dunkards.
 This must have meant that Barbara and Peter were rebaptized by immersion, perhaps not an easy move as it affected their relationship with their Amish friends.
 Christian, the oldest child, was age 22 then.
 He and most of his siblings then or later also were baptized in the Dunkard church.
 Daughter Barbara and son David, ages 21 and 17, joined and raised their own families in the Amish church.
 After joining the Dunkards, Barbara was a Dunkard preacher’s wife.

 It appears that Mary’s father helped each of their children to get a good financial start.
 The amounts and circumstances varied.
-But he kept close track of the dowries and the values of each later played into the calculation of the inheritance of each.
-But Mary and Jacob Saylor stepped into their own adult life of homemaking and farming with the advantage of father Peter Livengood helping them off to a good start.
+But he kept close track of the dowries.
+Later the value of each played into the calculation of the inheritance of each.
+Mary and Jacob Saylor stepped into their own adult life of homemaking and farming with the advantage of father Peter Livengood helping them off to a good start.

 Catherine married George Folk, Jr. ( (FL3), a man ten years her senior, on Nov.
 26, 1815, at 17 years of age.
 Her husband was a son of George Folk, Sr. who arrived in the Casselman Valley from Baltimore County, Maryland, in about 1785 before the birth of George Jr. It appears that George Folk Sr. was Amish, but joined the new Mennonite church soon after arriving in the Casselman Valley.
 The Folk lands were in the area of Springs, Pennsylvania, and cover nearly all of what is the village of Springs today.
 But in their married adult life, Catherine and George lived near the crossroads (where SR 669 is met by Niverton Rd. from the south and by Oak Dale Rd. from the north.)
 The Folk farm is the first farm west of the crossroads on the south side of 669.
 But Catherine was not far from relatives.
-Three of her siblings married three of her husbands siblings, i. e. four Saylors married one of four Folks.
+Three of her siblings married three of her husband’s siblings.

-A tragic fire occurred on the northeast side of Springs on night in 1957.
-The house of Catherine’s sister Elizabeth and George’s brother Jacob’s caught fire on a cold winter night of January 1.
+A tragic fire occurred on the northeast side of Springs one night in 1957.
+The house of Catherine’s sister Elizabeth and George’s brother Jacob caught fire on a cold winter night of January 1.
 This house was the first house in Springs and apparently the nearest neighbor was Benedict Miller about a mile away.
-On of the sons was sent there for help.
-Not all of the family escaped – little Lena and Abraham, ages 6 and 8 perished in the fire.
+One of the sons was sent there for help.
+Not all of the family escaped – little Lena and Abraham, ages 6 and 8, perished in the fire.
 At this point, Catherine and George were raising their own family of four children, ages 11 to 19.